MarcoIeni/release-plz/website/src/pages/pricing.md

 investing a portion of these savings to [sponsor](https://github.com/sponsors/MarcoIeni) the author.

-By sponsoring, you're enabling the author to focus more on the development of Release-plz, ensuring it remains sustainable, up-to-date, secure, and ahead of the curve.
+By sponsoring, you're enabling the author to focus more on the development of Release-plz, ensuring it remains sustainable, up-to-date and secure.

 ## 📬 Stay Updated